L. Dean Holden - 2nd Vice President of "The Plain Dealer"

 11239 Lake Shore Boulevard

 Liberty Dean Holden was born on February 7, 1859, the third of eight children born to Liberty and Delia Holden.

-Virginia was born on January 24, 1872.
+Virginia was born on January 24, 1872, in Maryland.
 She was a member of the Colonial Dames of America and one of the founders of the Cleveland Garden Center.
 Dean and Virginia had one son, Dean Hawley, born on November 26, 1901

 Dean became second vice-president of the Plain Dealer Publishing Company when his father acquired the newspaper in 1885.
 In addition, he was the first vice-president of the Hollenden Hotel Company, president of the Cleveland Sawmill and Lumber Company, president of the Cleveland-Sarnia Sawmills Company.
 And vice-president of the Detroit Hotel Company.

-Virginia died March 12, 1946.
+Virginia died on March 12, 1946, in New York City.
 She was interred with her husband in Lake View Cemetery.